Glossary of coffee terms

 Wet processed green coffee retains its parchment, or a silver skin, which will need to be removed in an additional cleaning process of dry milling.

 Prior years’ coffee harvest…usually held in international stock warehouses and used as ‘mop’ to ease supply and demand fundamentals and also as a cheaper blending variable in middling quality blends.
-Different to aged coffees such as the Java brow and
+Different to aged coffees such as the Java brown and Monsooned Malabar.

 Pergamino (See Parchment)